 3M Company Faces Global Manufacturing Headwinds

+3M Company is third worst performing Dow Jones stock in 2019.
 3M Company is facing headwinds from tariffs, trade friction, a contracting global manufacturing, costs from litigation.
 3M has large exposure to China and Chinese manufacturing has been contracting for some time.
 U.S. manufacturing has also been contracting for a good part of 2019.
 In addition, 3M has exposure to liabilities from several lawsuits although some have been settled.

 The net result is that 3M had to reduce top line and bottom line guidance for 2019.
 As a supplier to other manufacturers, 3M has exposure to cyclical manufacturing and industrial companies.
 In addition, the consumer and healthcare segments performed so-so in 2019.
 Going from expected revenue and profit growth in 2019 to a decline combined with guidance revisions punished the stock price.